 Secondly, once it has been built, trust unlocks various benefits.
-If someone believes an institution to be trustworthy, they are more likely to purchase from it, believe what it says, seek out its advice, value its experience and judgement, and give the benefit of the doubt.
-In these wa trust and reputation are very closely related concepts.
+If someone believes an institution to be trustworthy, they are more likely to purchase from it, believe what it says, seek out its advice, value its experience and judgement, and give it the benefit of the doubt.
+In these ways, trust and reputation are very closely related concepts.

-As we discuss elsewhere in this rep Princeton University theorist Phillip Pettit's model of trust is instructive. foundational level in his model is Bas Trust: the result of a person, institution or organisation doing what it says it will do.
-This is the bedrock upon wh organisations build their reputations being trustworthy.
-Without it, there c be no relationship.
+As we discuss elsewhere in this report, Princeton University theorist Phillip Pettit's model of trust is instructive.
+The foundational level in his model is Basic Trust: the result of a person, institution or organisation doing what it says it will do.
+This is the bedrock upon which organisations build their reputations for being trustworthy.
+Without it, there can be no relationship.

-The most important aspect of Basic Trust is how it grounds an abstract concept - trustworthiness - in a very

-tangible and simple transaction.

-And one that involves the core raison

-e it d'être of a business or organisation.

-ays, An organisation's purpose or

-, value proposition is presented to

-stakeholders - a question is posed that

-can be fairly easily answered through

-ort, experience.
-Did you do what you said

-you would do?
-This gives trust its
+The most important aspect of Basic Trust is how it grounds an abstract concept - trustworthiness - in a very tangible and simple transaction.
+And one that involves the core raison d'être of a business or organisation.
+An organisation's purpose or value proposition is presented to stakeholders - a question is posed that can be fairly easily answered through experience.
+Did you do what you said you would do?
+This gives trust its anchor point.

-The anchor point.

-sic

-on The importance of Basic Trust is

-reflected in the claimed drivers of

-hich trust this year.
-Being reliable and

-for keeping promises and being open

-can and transparent, are globally the

-most important reasons given by the

-public for trusting different types of

-; organisations or institutions.
+The importance of Basic Trust is reflected in the claimed drivers of trust this year.
+Being reliable and keeping promises and being open and transparent, are globally the most important reasons given by the public for trusting different types of organisations or institutions.